Digital propaganda revolution dominates Slovak election campaign

-On the eve of Slovakia’s snap general election on September 30, social media are being flooded with AI-engineered deep videos of one of the main contenders, leader of liberal Progressive Slovakia Michal Simecka. “advocating” the rise in beer prices in a deep fake video.
+On the eve of Slovakia’s snap general election on September 30, social media are being flooded with AI-engineered recordings of one of the main contenders, leader of liberal Progressive Slovakia Michal Simecka. “advocating” the rise in beer prices in a deep fake recording.

 Police issued an official warning on September 28 against “deep fake technology”, “manipulated audio recordings” and “engineered videos”.